 Average monthly price per employee: Since HCM can combine multiple products, you can look toward the higher end of the HRMS range: $6 to $495 for highly advanced options.

 Talent management system (TMS) software allows you to keep track of the many pillars of talent recruiting.
 Think of learning management systems, compensation, and performance management.

 A TMS helps HR professionals find and retain the best talent to avoid bad hires — one of the most considerable losses in costs for HR departments.

 Average monthly price per employee: $10 to $20, with enterprise options up to $5,000/month.

 An applicant tracking system (ATS) streamlines the entire hiring process for your company.
 This includes posting job openings and gathering and filtering applications by educational institutions or work history.
-Once you’ve narrowed down your dream candidates, the ATS will take care of the rest.
-It can send automated emails for scheduling and even follow-ups.
+Once you’ve narrowed down your dream candidates, the ATS will cover the rest.

 Average monthly price per employee: $4 to $7 on average.

 Time tracking software eliminates headaches by tracking all time spent throughout the workday.
 Employees can start and stop the timer while the app runs in the background.
 It even gives insight into which tasks were most productive and which were time wasters.

 Average monthly price per employee: $5 to $20.

 Features vary among software tools, but these essential features can save your HR department the most time and cost.